aliakyurek/gro/README.md

 * Use any Gradio component with its parameters as usual with the `gro.Wrapper`.
   * See `grow(gr.Textbox, show_label=False, placeholder="E.g. Buy groceries")`.
 * Build the layout by implementing `layout()` method in the UI class.
-  * You can use both grow and Gradio components in the layout.
+  * You can use both `gro` wrapped and pure Gradio components in the layout.
   * See `layout()` method.

 ```python